withastro/astro/docs/src/pages/guides/deploy.md

   publish = "dist"
 ```

-Then, set up a new project on [Netlify](https://netlify.com) from your chosen Git provider.
+Push the new `netlify.toml` file up to your hosted git repository.
+Then, set up a new project on [Netlify](https://netlify.com) for your git repository.
+Netlify will read this file and automatically configure your deployment.

-If you don't want to use the `netlify.toml`, when you go to [Netlify](https://netlify.com) and set up a new project from Git, input the following settings:
+### Netlify Website UI

+You can skip the `netlify.toml` file and go directly to [Netlify](https://netlify.com) to configure your project.
+Netlify should now detect Astro projects automatically and pre-fill the configuration for you.
+Make sure that the following settings are entered before hitting the "Deploy" button:

 - **Build Command:** `astro build` or `npm run build`
 - **Publish directory:** `dist`

-Then hit the deploy button.

 ## Google Firebase